Windows

 .

 .
-This will generate a view of all devices grouped by the FlexxAgent version.
+This will generate a view of all devices grouped by version. -

 Logs

-These records allow consulting information and diagnosing problems from the installation of FlexxAgent.
+These logs allow consulting information and diagnosing problems during the installation of FlexxAgent.

 Installation and update logs

-folder, containing information about the installation or update process, as well as dependency information and process details.
+Contains information on the installation or update process, dependencies, and process details.

 FlexxAgent Analyzer logs

-directory.
-These can be configured to include or not include information by levels of criticality.
+They can be configured to include or not information by criticality levels.

-From Workspaces, it is possible to change the log level for one or more devices through the options available in the Operations
+From Workspaces, the log level can be modified for one or several devices using the options available in the Operations

 button.